Raku/doc/writing-docs/STYLEGUIDE.md

 does not give a recommendation, consult
 [Wikipedia's Manual of Style](https://en.wikipedia.org/wiki/Wikipedia:Manual_of_Style) and see if the issue is covered there.
-Typically, style decisions that work for Wikipedia can be safely used for writing Perl 6 documentation.
+Typically, style decisions that work for Wikipedia can be safely used for writing Raku documentation.

 ## Structure